kunal9038/GCP-DevOps-Project/README.md

-# This is the respository for  my new DevOps project
+# Docker flask application

+- This application is written in python
+- It shall be deployed on GKE